 Rates vary according to time and depth of technical assistance required.

-GSA authentication enables use of most Enterprise USCDI API Routes, but some routes that require provider-level auditing are not available under GSA.
-The routes prohibited under GSA will become available via the User-level authentication capabilities coming in Fall 2021.
+GSA authentication enables use of most Enterprise API Routes, but certain routes (e.g. those requiring provider-level permissions/auditing) are not available to apps when authenticated via the GSA method.
+All Enterprise API routes (including those prohibited under GSA) are accessible to API-powered applications when using the External Application Launcher authentication method.
+The External Application Launcher method is an additional authentication option for API-powered apps integrating with NextGen Enterprise system running version 5.9.2 and higher.
 Please refer to the “Enterprise GSA Routes” tab of the NGE API Data Details Grid(.xlsx) for specifics.

 Patient Access APIs

 Specifics regarding Patient Access API support for USCDI Data Categories are available

 “Patient API” tab of the NGE

 Data Details Grid(.xlsx).

 Clients of NextGen Healthcare eligible to develop an API app via the Open Access

 Developer Program are expected to